Fecal Incontinence

 Common causes of fecal incontinence include:

-- Muscle damage of the internal and external sphincters that can occur during childbirth or haemorrhoid surgery.
+- Muscle damage of the internal and external sphincters that can occur during childbirth or hemorrhoid surgery.

 - Damage to the nerves that control the anal sphincters, caused by neurologic conditions such as congenital anomalies, multiple sclerosis, stroke, diabetes, injuries to the brain or spinal cord, and dementia.